 Many Portland spots combine dining and entertainment: A number of restaurants invite local musicians to entertain patrons with no cover charge, and most bars have dining areas.

 Almost every restaurant makes good use of the bounty of fresh seafood available in this busy commercial fishing port.
 In addition to the region's renowned lobsters, local fishermen bring in large catches of haddock and halibut.
 Salmon, smelt, mussels, clams and Maine peekytoe crab are also farmed extensively along the Maine coast.
 Establishments specializing in seafood run the gamut from casual shacks to elegant linen tablecloth affairs.
-Also look for a variety of international cuisine such as Japanese, Thai, Indian and Irish.
+Also look for a variety of international cuisines such as Japanese, Thai, Indian and Irish.
 Several restaurants are known for their vegetarian menus.

 The Old Port, Commercial Street (the waterfront) and the Arts District are all populated with restaurants.
 Mainers tend to dine early, with restaurants starting to fill by 6 pm.
 The crowds thin out after 8 pm, except on weekends.
 It's always a good idea to call ahead for reservations, especially during the summer, and keep in mind that many of Portland's restaurants close on Monday.
-Also, smoking is not allowed in Portland bars or restaurants.

 Expect to pay within these guidelines for a meal for one, not including drinks, tax or tip: $ = less than US$10; $$ = US$10-$20; $$$ = US$21-$50; $$$$ = more than US$50.